 Into the Wild Blue Yonder

 Lexington even has its own category of shops.
 Just call them "Blue-tiques."
 These are entire stores devoted to items emblazoned with University of Kentucky sports logos.
-Perhaps the premier Blue-tique is Kentucky Korner, with two locations, in The Shops at Lexington Center downtown, and at Fayette Mall.
-Here you'll find everything imaginable - T-shirts, sweatshirts, pajamas, hats, keychains, even trash cans - all kinds of "True Blue" gear and gifts.
-Another great source is Wildcat Wearhouse, with four locations: 335 Southland Drive, 419 South Broadway, 2300 Sir Baron Way and in Fayette Mall.
+Perhaps the premier Blue-tique is Kentucky Korner, with two locations, in the Shops at Lexington Center downtown, and at Fayette Mall.
+Here you'll find everything imaginable - T-shirts, sweatshirts, pajamas, hats, keychains, even trash cans - all kinds of "True Blue" gear and gifts coveted by fans of the University.
+Another great source is Wildcat Wearhouse, with four locations: 353 Southland Drive, 415 South Broadway, 2300 Sir Barton Way and in Fayette Mall.

 Well, there it is, enough shopping to keep you busy for days.
 In

 Lexington, you're sure to find stores worth writing home about.
 When you

 are at the visitors center at 401 West Main Street, be sure to pick up a